mike99mac/minimy-mike99mac/gcode/README.md

-# Building a boombox
+# Building a smart boombox
 This page describes how to build a smart boombox.

 ## Overview
-The goal of this project is to create a cool boombox that sounds amazing and can play music by voice.
+The goal of this project is to create a retro-looking boombox that sounds amazing and can play music by voice.

-The picture below shows the front of a boombox carcass assembled and finished, but with no components installed
+The picture below shows the front of a boombox carcass assembled and finished, but with no components installed.
 It has three enclosures at the bottom for the left speakers, subwoofer, and right speakers.
 The top third houses the amp, the Raspberry Pi and all other components.
 Two removable panels allow easy access to the components.